elfein/css-airbnb/readme.md

+#Dev Comment

+My cohort worked on this CSS exercise to focus on utilizing flexboxes; I returned in order to practice the implementation of media-queries.

 # Airbnb Mockup

 Lots of websites, including Facebook and Airbnb, use a grid layout to display common elements, such as information cards, photos, and other information.
 The best way to learn how to create these different layouts is to try them ourselves.
 So let's try recreating a portion of [Airbnb's website](https://www.airbnb.com/).